 Driving Directions to Mihintale Maha Seya

 Mihintale can be reached through many routes from Colombo.
-The two main routes are through Puttalam (Puttalama) and though Kurunegala.
-Traveling from Puttalam you will pass scenic Wilpattu area. the From Kurunegala there are two main routes to Mihintale.
+The two main routes are through Puttalam (Puttalama) and through Kurunegala.
+Traveling from Puttalam, you will pass the scenic Wilpattu area.
+From Kurunegala, there are two main routes to Mihintale.
 The most common route is through Dambulla.
-The other route is though Galgamuwa.
-Out of all the routes, the commonly used is the Kurunegala – Dambulla route (Route 2).
+The other route is through Galgamuwa.
+Out of all the routes, the most commonly used is the Kurunegala–Dambulla route (Route 2).